AAKASHEE/TENNANT_ALLOCATION/README.md

 - **Muted Videos**: No sound will play during video playback.
 - **Responsive Layout**: The video grid adjusts for different screen sizes.
 - **Hover Effect**: A subtle hover effect on the video tiles.

+- **Previow**:Photos can be previewed using efficient DOM handling.
+- **Responsive Layout**: The photo grid adjusts for different screen sizes.

 ## Demo